jonmosco/puppet-scripts/README.md

 Usage
 -----

-Copy the script, or clone this repo to your host in /tmp, and run the script:
+Copy the script, or clone this repo to your host , and run the script for your platform:

 ```
 $ chmod +x install_puppet_5_el.sh